 - A. General restrictions.
-It shall be unlawful to erect or maintain any sign which is not included under the types of signs permitted in this chapter. - B. Advertisement.

-- (1) Any sign which advertises or publicizes an activity not conducted on the premises upon which the sign is maintained is prohibited.
-Electronic message boards are also prohibited.
-[Amended 12-19-2007 by Ord.
-No. 25-2007] - (2) Any advertisement sign which uses a series of two or more signs or units, placed in a line parallel to a street, or in similar fashion, all carrying a single advertising message, part of which is contained on each sign, is prohibited. - (3) Billboards, signboards, portable signs or other freestanding advertising signs are prohibited.
+It shall be unlawful to erect or maintain any sign which is not included under the types of signs permitted in this chapter. - B. Advertisement. - (1) Any sign which advertises or publicizes an activity not conducted on the premises upon which the sign is maintained is prohibited. - (2) Any advertisement sign which uses a series of two or more signs or units, placed in a line parallel to a street, or in similar fashion, all carrying a single advertising message, part of which is contained on each sign, is prohibited.

-C. Flashing or electronic interference.

-- (1) No blinking, flashing, fluttering or animated signs are permitted in the City. - (2) Signs with any lighting or control mechanism which may cause radio or television interference are prohibited.

-D. Public safety.

-- (1) Any sign so erected, constructed or maintained as to obstruct or be attached to any fire escape, window, door or opening used as a means of egress, or for firefighting purposes or places so as to interfere with any opening required for legal ventilation, is prohibited. - (2) Any sign which is of such a form, character or shape as to confuse or dangerously distract the attention of the operator of a motor vehicle is prohibited. - (3) Signs which in any way simulate official or directional or warning signs erected or maintained by the State of New Jersey, County of Atlantic, City of Brigantine or by any federal, public utility or similar agency concerned with the protection of public health, welfare and safety are prohibited.
+- (3) Billboards, signboards, portable signs or other freestanding advertising signs are prohibited. - C. Flashing or electronic interference. - (1) No blinking, flashing, fluttering or animated signs are permitted in the City. - (2) Signs with any lighting or control mechanism which may cause radio or television interference are prohibited. - D. Public safety. - (1) Any sign so erected, constructed or maintained as to obstruct or be attached to any fire escape, window, door or opening used as a means of egress, or for firefighting purposes or places so as to interfere with any opening required for legal ventilation, is prohibited. - (2) Any sign which is of such a form, character or shape as to confuse or dangerously distract the attention of the operator of a motor vehicle is prohibited. - (3) Signs which in any way simulate official or directional or warning signs erected or maintained by the State of New Jersey, County of Atlantic, City of Brigantine or by any federal, public utility or similar agency concerned with the protection of public health, welfare and safety are prohibited.